bloominstituteoftechnology/React-Testing-Contact-Form/README.md

 _If you come across any "unexpected" behaviors in the form UI (not the test), try this flow:_

+- [ ] You may have noticed that the form validation for one of the inputs is a little off...
 - [ ] Write a test for the "expected" behavior (it will fail because something in the component is doing something unexpected)
 - [ ] Confirm that the test fails, because of the "unexpected" behavior
 - [ ] Look at the code in the project to find what is causing the behavior